Step 4: Preparing the on-site experience

 Make the final agenda available to participants.
 Either hand them out at a reception desk or make them available for participants to pick up.
-Go to Reports and download the final Schedules.
+Go to Exports and download the final Schedules.
 Print them twice.
 Make one copy available to the participant when she arrives and keep one copy to yourself in case the participant needs it.

 - Make sure that you or one of your colleagues familiar with the matchmaking process is present at the matchmaking event

 - Set up a booth where matchmaking participants can contact you in case of questions regarding their meetings.
 Keep a laptop with you in order to be able to manage meetings on the spot.

 - A printer can be useful in case a participant has last minute changes in their agenda

 - An extra computer where the participants can continue to register and request/accept meetings can be helpful